tcdi/plrust/README.md

 `postgrestd` and the `trusted` feature flag are **not** supported on other platforms.
 As such, PL/Rust cannot be considered fully trusted on those platforms.

-## TODO:  PL/Rust is also Cross Compiler
+## TODO:  PL/Rust is also a Cross Compiler
 ...

 ## Installing `postgrestd`